pateldeev/cs480Patel/PA5/README.md

 ```

 ## Object Files
 This program can load any object from a correctly formatted .obj file.
 By default the "objFiles/box.obj" file is loaded.
 This can be changed using the '-l' command line flag.
-See Command Line Arugments section for details. <br>
+See Command Line Arguments section for details. <br>
 Note: The object that is loaded is colored randomly unless otherwise specified.

 ## Extra Credit - Color Loading
 I also implimented the extra credit color loading via materials.
-By adding a '-c' flag at runtime, the program will look for a .mtl with the same name as the .obj file to load materials from.
-It will then load the color version if possible. <br>
+By adding a '-c 1' flag at runtime, the program will look for a .mtl with the same name as the .obj file to load materials from.
+The .mtl file must be there for color loading to work. <br>
-The default box object can be loaded in color with the '-c' flag.
+The default box object can be loaded in color with the '-c 1' flag.

 ## IMGUI Menu System
 There is a menu system that runs in a seperate window.
-The menu system can be used to update various parameters related to object rendering.
+The menu system can be used to update various parameters related to object rendering. <br>
+This can be turned off using the '-m 0' command line flags.
+See Command Line Arguments section for deatils.

 ## Shaders
 The data of the vertex shader and fragment shader must be located in a file under the '/shaders/' directory. <br>